feedcast/scott/README.md

 The variables can be defined at `config/application.yml`  and the default template setup with the list of all variables is available at `config/application.default.yml`.

-The command `make setup` already copies the default file template to `config/application.yml`.
+The command `make install` already copies the default file template to `config/application.yml`.

 ## Showtime